robomq/robomq.io/docs/WebSTOMP.md

 Follow the *Message destinations* section in STOMP chapter and you will be able to switch among all the scenarios by changing only the message destination.
 This could also be a tutorial tool for STOMP novices to familiarize themselves with STOMP and WebSTOMP.

 ### Prerequisite
-The JavaScript library we use for this example is the same as we used for STOMP Node.js example.
+The JavaScript library we use for this example is the same as we use for STOMP Node.js example.
 It can be found at <https://github.com/jmesnil/stomp-websocket>.
 It supports STOMP version 1.0 and 1.1.

 Download *stomp.js* from <https://raw.githubusercontent.com/jmesnil/stomp-websocket/master/lib/stomp.js> and place it in your project directory.